wilkinsona/resolved-dependencies-problem/README.md

 The `build.gradle` file in the root of this repository contains a simplified and reduced approximation of the code in Spring Boot.
 It should reproduce the behavior described above.

-First, run `./gradlew reproducer` and the build should pass:
+First, run `./gradlew customWar` and the build should pass:

 ```
-$ ./gradlew reproducer
+$ ./gradlew customWar

 BUILD SUCCESSFUL in 929ms
 4 actionable tasks: 4 executed
 ```

-Then run `./gradlew clean reproducer --configuration-cache` and the build should fail:
+Then run `./gradlew clean customWar --configuration-cache` and the build should fail:

 ```
-./gradlew clean reproducer --configuration-cache
+$ ./gradlew clean customWar --configuration-cache
 Configuration cache is an incubating feature.
 Reusing configuration cache.
-> Task :reproducer FAILED
+> Task :customWar FAILED

 FAILURE: Build failed with an exception.